Pakistan's embattled PM ousted in no-confidence vote - NewsBreak

 Khan said Washington opposed his Feb.
 24 meeting with Russian President Vladimir Putin in the Kremlin hours after tanks rolled into Ukraine, launching a devastating war in the heart of Europe.

-Ahead of the vote, his lawmakers addressed Parliament to express outrage about a letter Khan said told of a senior U.S. official, who was not named, who informed top Pakistani diplomats that Washington's relations with Pakistan would improve if Khan was ousted.
-Human rights minister Shireen Mazari said the memo named Khan and said that if he was out of power “all would be forgiven."

-She went on to ask: “Forgiven for what?
-What is our sin?”

 The U.S. State Department has denied any involvement in Pakistan’s internal politics.
-Deputy State Department spokeswoman Jalina Porter told reporters on Friday there was “absolutely no truth to these allegations.”
+Deputy State Department spokesperson Jalina Porter told reporters on Friday there was “absolutely no truth to these allegations.”

 Still, Khan urged his supporters to take to the streets, particularly the youth who have been the backbone of his support since the former cricket star turned conservative Islamist politician came to power in 2018.
 He said they needed to protect Pakistan’s sovereignty and oppose U.S. dictations.